rikosintie/Ubuntu4NetworkEngineers/docs/Ch01-Using-Ubuntu.md

 ### Creating SSH Keys

+The OpenSSH client allows you to create custom SSH keys.
+You can create as many keys as you need.
+You should think about your security requirements and create SSH keys to fit the requirements.
+For example, if you work for a VAR or MSP, you may want to create unique keys for each customer.

-The OpenSSH client allows you to create SSH keys.
-My current recommended cipher is Bruce Schnierers ED25519.
+My current recommended cipher is Bruce Schnierer's ED25519.
 To create a set of keys using ed25519 run the following in the terminal from the ~/.ssh directory:

-`ssh-keygen -o -a 100 -t ed25519`
+`ssh-keygen -a 100 -o -C "$(whoami)@$(uname -n)-$(date -I)" -f id_custom_25519 -t ed25519`

 -o Use the new RFC4716 key format and the use of a modern key derivation function powered by bcrypt.